Orioles score three in the seventh, sweep Rays

 Hanser Alberto, Renato Nunez and Jose Iglesias all had run-scoring hits in a three-run seventh inning to help the host Baltimore Orioles complete a sweep of their three-game weekend series with a 5-1 victory over the Tampa Bay Rays on Sunday.
 Baltimore had not swept any series since 2018.
 With 10 strikeouts on the day, this was the fifth straight game that Orioles pitchers struck out at least 10 -- a team record.

 The Rays lost their fifth straight game after a 4-1 start to the season.
 The game was tied at one in the bottom of the seventh when Cedric Mullins reached on a bunt to start the rally.
-He then stole second, and Alberto broke the tie with a double to right off Jalen Beeks (0-1).
+He then stole second, and Alberto broke the tie with a double to right off Chaz Roe, who had just come on in relief of Jalen Beeks (0-1).

 Later in the inning, Nunez singled softly to center to move the score to 3-1, and Iglesias doubled to left for a 4-1 Baltimore lead.
 Then, in the eighth, Pat Valaika led off with a homer that gave the Orioles a 5-1 lead.
 Evan Phillips (1-1) earned his first career victory with a solid inning of relief.
 Cole Sulser got his third save this season.